Cinema of Asia: Golden Age (1940s–1960s)

 The late 1950s and 1960s was also a 'Golden Age' for Philippine cinema, with the emergence of more artistic and mature films, and significant improvement in cinematic techniques among filmmakers.
 The studio system produced frenetic activity in the local film industry as many films were made annually and several local talents started to earn recognition abroad.
 The premiere Philippine directors of the era included Gerardo de Leon, Gregorio Fernandez, Eddie Romero, Lamberto Avellana, and Cirio Santiago.

 The cinema of South Korea also experienced a 'Golden Age' in the late 1950s and 1960s, beginning with director Lee Kyu-hwan's tremendously successful remake of Chunhyang-jon (1955).
 That year also saw the release of Yangsan Province by the renowned director, Kim Ki-young, marking the beginning of his productive career.
 Both the quality and quantity of filmmaking had increased rapidly by the end of the 1950s.
 South Korean films, such as Lee Byeong-il's 1956 comedy Sijibganeun nal (The Wedding Day), had begun winning international awards.
 In contrast to the beginning of the 1950s, when only 5 movies were made per year, 111 films were produced in South Korea in 1959.
 The year 1960 saw the production of Kim Ki-young's The Housemaid and Yu Hyun-mok's Aimless Bullet, both of which have been listed among the best Korean films ever made.

 The 1960s is often cited as being the 'golden age' of Pakistani cinema.
 Many A-stars were introduced in this period in time and became legends on the silver screen.
 As black-and-white became obsolete, Pakistan saw the introduction of its first colour films, the first being Munshi Dil's Azra in 1962, Zahir Rehan's Sangam (first full-length coloured film) in 1964, and Mala (first coloured cinemascope film).
 In 1961, the political film Bombay Wala was released, based on the city of Bombay in neighbouring India, in the wake of the growing tension between the nations.
 In 1962, Shaheed (Martyr) pronounced the Palestine issue on the silver screen and became an instant hit, leading to a changing tide in the attitude of filmmakers.

 The 1960s was the "golden age" of Cambodian cinema.
 Several production companies were started and more movie theaters were built throughout the country.
 More than 300 movies were made in Cambodia during the era.
 A number of Khmer language films were well received in neighbouring countries at the time.
 Among the classic films from Cambodia during this period were Lea Haey Duong Dara (Goodbye Duong Dara) and Pos Keng Kang (The Snake King's Wife) by Tea Lim Kun and Sabbseth, and An Euil Srey An (Khmer After Angkor) by Ly Bun Yim.

-In 1966, 2.6 million Israelis went to the cinema over 50 million times.
-From 1968, when television broadcasting began, theaters began to close down, first in the periphery, then in major cities.
-330 standalone theaters were torn down or redesigned as multiplex theaters.